Alex Gorsky: Early life and education

 Gorsky's grandparents immigrated to the United States from Russia and Croatia.
 Gorsky was the third of six children of Albert and Loretta (née Bartolac) Gorsky in Kansas City, Kansas.
 When he was 12, his family moved to Fremont, Michigan, where his father, a Korean War veteran, took a job as a marketing executive for Gerber Foods.
 In high school, Gorsky was captain of the varsity football team, assuming positions as quarterback and linebacker.
 He was also captain of the swimming team.

 In 1977, as a member of Boy's State, Gorsky was chosen to represent Michigan at the Boy's Nation national conference.
 In the same year, Congressman Guy Vander Jagt nominated Gorsky to attend the United States Military Academy at West Point.
-In 1981, Gorsky was one of the cadets chosen for the Army Ranger School where he earned a Ranger Tab.
+In 1981, Gorsky was one of the cadets chosen for the Ranger School where he earned a Ranger Tab.
 In May 1982, when Gorsky graduated from West Point with a Bachelor of Science degree, he joined the Artillery Branch of the U.S Army.
 As lieutenant at the age of 22, he led an artillery platoon.
 After six years as an officer, serving in Europe and Panama, he became captain in 1987.
 In 1988, Gorsky married Patricia Dittrich, a hospital nurse in Carmel, California.
 Gorsky left the Army in 1988.

 Gorsky earned his Master of Business Administration from The Wharton School at the University of Pennsylvania in 1996.